Average Profits of Prejudiced Algorithms: A Two-Stage Model

-By Assumption \ref{as1}, the denominator is strictly decreasing in both $\t$ and $\g$.
-Thus, $\k(\t,\g)$ is jointly strictly increasing. \end{proof}

-Next, let $\tau\in \R$ denote the decision-maker's prejudice against applicants.
-Then, the decision-maker accepts the each applicant if and only if the expected payoff exceeds the cutoff:
+Naturally, the human decision-maker assigns higher posterior probabilities to applicants with greater signals.
+It is well known that $\kappa(\t, \g)$ is jointly strictly increasing.
+Next, let $\tau\in \mathbb{R}$ denote the decision-maker's prejudice against applicants.
+Then, the decision-maker accepts each applicant if and only if the expected payoff exceeds the cutoff:

 In other words, the human decision-maker is a taste-based discriminator.
 We may interpret $\tau<0$ as a human decision-maker who favors disadvantaged applicants.
-When $\tau \geq x_q$, the human decision-maker's taste for discrimination overrides the firm's payoffs leading to every applicant being rejected regardless of qualification.
-Conversely, if $\tau \leq -x_u$, the firm favors applicants to the point where everyone is accepted.
+When $\tau \geq x_q$, the human decision-maker's taste for discrimination overrides the payoffs from hiring qualified applicants leading to every applicant being rejected regardless of qualification.
+Conversely, if $\tau \leq -x_u$, the human decision-maker favors applicants to the point where everyone is accepted.
 To avoid the trivial, we focus on the interval $\tau \in (-x_u, x_q)$.
 Inserting the expression for posterior probability \eqref{eq:1} into \eqref{eq:2}, we define the indicator $A(\tau)$ which equals 1 if the applicant is accepted and 0 otherwise:

 We frequently denote $A(\tau)$ by simply $A$ for convenience, but it should be understood that $A$ critically depends on the parameter $\tau$.
 Once the human decision-maker scores and hires or rejects applicants according to the rule \eqref{eq:3}, the hired applicants' true types $Q$ are revealed.
-The firm then collects the signal and outcome for all applicants into a data set $\{D_i\}_{i\in I}$:

-Importantly, $D_i$ does not contain $\gamma_i$. $Q_i$ is only observed when $A_i=1$---otherwise, we treat it as a missing value.
+The firm then compiles the signals and outcomes for all applicants into a data set $\{D_i\}_{i\in I} = (\t_i, A_i, Q_i)$.
+Importantly, $D_i$ does not contain $\gamma_i$.
+Also, $Q_i$ is only observed when $A_i=1$.
+Otherwise, we treat it as a missing value.
 Here, we can see that the firm faces selective labels.
 An extension may discuss a scenario where the true types of rejected applicants are observed.
 For example, the productivity of rejected applicants may be observed at competing firms.